kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: Having to conduct myself honorably during a period of uncertainty as to the active maintenance of a network connection with an individual with whom I have a significant amount of memories (A friend, as some might call him).
 The kind of monstrosity required to stay the course in the face of the end of certain cycles is an aim for which I am committed to.
 - <b>Quote, inspiration, or personal reflection</b>: Personal reflection; Just like a man who starts as a 2 year-old and, InshaAllah, reaches 72 years of life.
 I everyday embody a 2 year-old when my alarm rings, in the sense that I give into Pathos, I have no control of the self, I procrastinate, I delay, I indulge in comfort, I shy away from my response-ability.
 But as time passes and I grow older, I get better, do better, live better, move better.
-All of that leading to nightime, where I embody a wise man, a 72 year-old OG, informed by the day he has lived, the decision made and receiving bedtime as an opportunity to disconnect from the world and connect with something refreshing, reinvigorating, straight up renewing.
+All of that leading to nightime, where I embody a wise man, a 72 year-old OG, informed by the day he has lived, the decisions made and receiving bedtime as an opportunity to disconnect from the world and connect with something refreshing, reinvigorating, straight up renewing.

 ---